 Queen Lili'uokalani abdicates to save the lives of her people.
 She is allowed to return home but is denied reinstatement of her monarchy.
 McKinley wants Pearl Harbor and brings the question of annexation before Congress.

 1898 Through a joint resolution of Congress Hawaiʻi is annexed (the Newlands Resolution) on July 7.
 All Hawaiian Crown Lands are ceded to the U.S.

 June 11, 1898, Theobold Otjen of Wisconsin, speech on the annexation of Hawaii.
 31 Cong.
 Rec.
 496-502.
 Available via Heinonline.

 June 15, 1898, House debate on the Annexation of Hawaii.
 31 Cong.
 Rec.
 5967-6019.
 Available via Heinonline.

 July 7, 1898, Joint Resolution (no. 55) to Provide for Annexing the Hawaiian Islands to the United States.
 30 Stat.
 750-51.
 Available via Heinonline.

-On August 12, 1898 the Hawaiian flag was lowered.
-President of the Hawaiian Republic, Sanford Dole, presided over the ceremony.
-There were many still loyal to the former queen who questioned the legality of the joint resolution.
+On August 12, 1898 the Hawaiian flag is lowered and disrepectfully shredded.
+President of the Hawaiian Republic, Sanford Dole, presides over the ceremony.
+Many remain loyal to the former queen who questions the legality of the joint resolution.

 See also: The Morgan Report